 A basaltic rock mass that measures 70 meters across by 35 meters high, with a historic hot spring resort.

-Kinosaki is situated in northern Hyogo and has the Kinosaki-onsen Hot Spring Resort spreading along the Otani-gawa River branching off from the Maruyama-gawa River.
+Kinosaki is situated in northern Hyogo and has the Kinosaki Hot Spring Resort spreading along the Otani-gawa River branching off from the Maruyama-gawa River.
 Legend has it that the place was found in the 8th century by Dochi-shonin, a Buddhist saint.
-It is lined with community bathhouses, such as Ko-no-yu (hot spring of stork) that the legend says was used by storks to heal wounds, Sato-no-yu, Ichi-no-yu and Jizo-yu.
-The name Kinosaki became known all over the country when it appeared in a novel "Kinosaki Nite" (At Kinosaki) by Naoya Shiga, a famous novelist in the early 20th century.
+It is lined with public bathes, such as Ko-no-yu (hot spring of stork) that used by storks to heal wounds, Sato-no-yu, Ichi-no-yu and Jizo-yu.
+The name Kinosaki became known all over the country when it mentioned in a novel "Kinosaki Nite" by Naoya Shiga, a famous novelist in the early 20th century.

-At Onsen-ji Station of the Kinosaki-onsen Ropeway is the Onsen-ji Temple believed to have been erected by Dochi-shonin, in which the standing images of Eleven-Faced Kan'non (Goddess of Mercy) and Eleven-Faced Thousand-Handed Kan'non are enshrined.
+At Onsen-ji Station of the Kinosaki-onsen Ropeway, you'll find the Onsen-ji Temple believed to have been erected by Dochi-shonin, in which the standing images of Eleven-Faced Kan'non (Goddess of Mercy) and Eleven-Faced Thousand-Handed Kan'non are enshrined.

-15 minutes car trip from the Onsen-ji Temple, a basaltic mass formed of hardened lava lies 65 meters across and 42 meters high, in which a basaltic cave opens its mouth and draws many viewers at all time together with Byakko-do (white tiger cave) and Seiryu-do (blue dragon cave) nearby.
+A 15 minutes drive from the Onsen-ji Temple, a basaltic mass formed of hardened lava lies 65 meters across and 42 meters high, in which a basaltic cave opens its mouth and draws many viewers.